eduardlio/learn-js-through-web/readme.md

 in lip balm for no reason whatsoever!

-Even if it's true, what can one bee do?
+Even if it's true, what can one BEE do?

 Sting them where it really hurts.